1. Better Organizations for Nature

 These grants are made to the programs to support their operation and not to individuals.
 A charitable tax receipt is required.

 For further information or to apply please contact the Foundation’s Project Consultant.

-The Gosling Foundation will consider unsolicited proposals that are innovative, strategic in nature and have the potential to significantly impact areas of interest such as protection of lands of ecological value and environmental education with an emphasis on nature awareness and appreciation.
+The Gosling Foundation will consider and occasionally approve unsolicited proposals that are innovative, strategic in nature and have the potential to significantly impact areas of interest such as protection of lands of ecological value and environmental education with an emphasis on nature awareness, appreciation and protection.
 One page proposals can be directed to the Foundation’s Project Consultant.
 Please include:

 Electronic copies of your last annual report are also beneficial.